TheatreSquared: Critical Reception and Awards

 TheatreSquared was a 2011 recipient of the National Theatre Company Grant from the American Theatre Wing, founder of the Tony Awards, in its first year of eligibility.
 The company is a ten-time grantee of the National Endowment for the Arts.
 As of October 2019, the company was the top-rated attraction in Fayetteville, Arkansas, on the travel review website TripAdvisor.com.

+The 2025 Governor's Arts Award recognized the Theatre's contribution to Arts Education in Arkansas.

 Facility

 As part of a $34 million capital campaign, the company completed a 50,000 square-foot facility in mid-2019 that includes two venues, offices, artists' apartments, production workspaces, and the open-all-day Commons Bar-Café.
 The building is a design collaboration between theatre planners Charcoalblue and New York-based Marvel Architects.
 Performances were previously held in the 175-seat Studio Theatre at Nadine Baum Studios, through a rental arrangement with the touring arts presenter Walton Arts Center.

 The new facility was a 2020 recipient of the American Architecture Award, AIA New York State Honor Award, and Interior Design Best of Year Award.